gregwhitaker/ratpack-graphqldb-example/README.md

 An example of exposing database data using [GraphQL](http://graphql.org/) and [Ratpack](https://www.ratpack.io).

+## Running the Example
+You can start the example by running the following Gradle command:

+    $ ./gradlew run

+Once the application has started, use [GraphQL Playground](https://github.com/graphcool/graphql-playground) to explore the API at [http://localhost:5050/graphql](http://localhost:5050/graphql).

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/ratpack-graphqldb-example/issues).